Gangs in the United States: Juvenile gangs

 Youth gangs are composed of young people, and like most street gangs, are either formed for protection or for social and economic reasons.
 Some of the most notorious and dangerous gangs have evolved from youth gangs.
-During the late 1980s and early 1990s an increase in violence in the United States took place and this was due primarily to an increase in violent acts committed by people under the age of 20.
-Due to gangs spreading to suburban and smaller communities youth gangs are now more prevalent and exist in all regions of the United States.
-One of the more popular youth gangs in the Midwest are the NJCK or North Jersey Cross Kids.
+Youth gangs started to become prevalent in the 1940s and 1950s in Northeast cities like New York due to factors such as gentrification, neglectful homes, and immigration.
+Many of these were formed within racial groups and fought other ethnic gangs over turf and rapidly decreasing neighborhoods as urban renewal projects pushed out certain socioeconomic groups.
+The 1950s also saw a rise in juvenile delinquency, which concerned many New Yorkers, especially as Latino and black gangs were associated with it by the press.
+Therefore, the problem of gang violence lingered as these issues prolonged without many efforts to stop it, especially for youths of color.
+During the late 1980s and early 1990s, an increase in violence in the United States took place, due primarily to an increase in violent acts committed by people under the age of 20.
+Due to gangs spreading to suburban and smaller communities, youth gangs are now more prevalent and exist in all regions of the United States.
+One of the more popular youth gangs in the Midwest is the NJCK or North Jersey Cross Kids.

 Youth gangs have increasingly been creating problems in school and correctional facilities.
-However youth gangs are said to be an important social institution for low income youths and young adults because they often serve as cultural, social, and economic functions which are no longer served by the family, school or labor market.
+However, youth gangs are said to be an important social institution for low-income youths and young adults because they often serve cultural, social, and economic functions which are no longer served by the family, school or labor market.
 Youth gangs tend to emerge during times of rapid social change and instability.
 Young people can be attracted to joining a youth gang for a number of reasons.
 They provide a degree of order and solidarity for their members and make them feel like part of a group or a community.

 The diffusion of gang culture to the point where it has been integrated into a larger youth culture has led to widespread adoption by youth of many of the symbols of gang life.
-For this reason, more and more youth who earlier may have not condoned gang behavior are more willing, even challenged to experiment with gang-like activity Youth gangs may be an ever-present feature of urban culture that change over time in its form, social meaning and antisocial behavior.
+For this reason, more and more youth who earlier may have not condoned gang behavior are more willing, or even challenged, to experiment with gang-like activity.
+Youth gangs may be an ever-present feature of urban culture that change over time in their form, social meaning and antisocial behavior.
 However, in the United States, youth gangs have taken an especially disturbing form and continue to permeate society.